Here’s a DIY project that will turn your backyard into an amazing outdoor space!

 Finish copper pipe assembly: Solder the connections.
 Note that we placed a rag soaked in cold water on the pipe, a few inches from the connection.
 This keeps the pipe cool enough to prevent damage to the wood while soldering.

-Next, we take ¼” of a Toro Blue Stripe drip line, and cut into ½” pieces.
+Next, we take ¼” of a Toro Blue Stripe drip line and cut into ½” pieces.
 We insert a piece into each hole of the copper pipe.
-This is important, because the tubing causes the water to flow straight down.
+This is important because the tubing causes the water to flow straight down.
 Without it, the water will flow in uneven directions.

-Stain the beams: First, apply base coat of Padre Brown.
+Stain the beams: First, apply a base coat of Padre Brown.
 When dry, lightly sponge on some Ponderosa Green follow by Colonial Yellow in random patterns.
 Finish by sponging Slate to form your desired pattern.

 Set beams into concrete: It’s easier to set one beam at a time.
-Make sure it’s straight, level and properly positioned, then pour in the fast setting cement.
+Make sure it’s straight, level, and properly positioned, then pour in the fast setting cement.
 It only takes about 30 minutes to dry, then you can do the second beam, carefully aligning it to the first.